 Any type of co-occurring mental health disorder can make it more difficult to treat alcoholism.
 Meanwhile, alcoholism makes it harder to treat mental illness.
 The signs of alcohol abuse are similar to those associated with many psychological conditions.
 This can make it almost impossible to properly diagnose the individual while they’re drinking.
 If an individual has multiple mental illnesses, it’s even harder.

 Treating both alcoholism and the other condition(s) at the same time will reduce the symptoms of both.
 Usually, when an individual drinks less, their symptoms will be less severe and they will occur less often.
 They will, therefore, be less likely to drink because they want to escape the symptoms.
 This requires specialized treatment from both addiction professionals and mental health experts.

 Dual diagnosis also has an impact on recovery.
 The process can be more challenging, especially if the mental illness has never been addressed or hasn’t been addressed in many years.
 Some conditions cause poor judgment, and this makes relapse more likely.
-However, recovery is still possible and most alcoholics with co-occurring disorders maintain sobriety if they get adequate treatment.
+Over time, alcohol may affect memory, which is why current studies are being conducted to research the links between alcohol and dementia.
+Despite the risk of developing alcohol dementia, recovery is still possible and most alcoholics with co-occurring disorders maintain sobriety if they get adequate treatment.

 Get Help from Asheville Recovery Center Today